My Cataract Journey (Part 2: In Limbo)

 Wow, I can see with my left eye and read the news at the bottom of the TV screen without glasses.
 Woo-hoo!
-Off to the doctor for post-op check.
+Off to the doctor for a post-op check.
 He says the healing of my eye is progressing really well.
 I could only read four lines on the chart.
-But like the nurse said, it’s only been 24 hours.
+But as the nurse said, it’s only been 24 hours.
 Okay!
 Ended the day with no glasses on.
 I put drops in the eye four times a day for the three prescriptions.

 I woke up and my left eye didn’t want to open – it had been covered all night with a patch.
 I had some fluid draining and a little fluttering in the left eye where the incision is.
 The eye also felt a little scratchy.

 The doctor had said to take the left lens out of my glasses in between surgeries.
-That way the new lens would have a clear view and eye that still needed correction could still operate.
-I did, and decided that it wouldn’t work for me - my brain couldn’t merge the two images because they were so different.
+That way the new lens would have a clear view and the eye that still needed correction could still operate.
+I did, and decided that it wouldn’t work for me – my brain couldn’t merge the two images because they were so different.
 I took out the clear lens, put the corrected lens back in, and decided to let them fight.
 Oh, and I put in four eyedrops per day for two different prescriptions and one drop a day for another prescription.